Chapter 8. The Economy since 1920

 Figure 8.16 Alberta Premier Peter Lougheed (centre) and Quebec Premier René Lévesque had a common foe in Ottawa.
 At a 1981 meeting of premiers.

 Finally, the rise of Alberta in the 1970s — complemented by a strong British Columbian economy and the growth of the natural gas, potash, and uranium sectors in Saskatchewan — tipped the balance of power in Ottawa.
 The election of Calgary Conservative, Joe Clark, as PM in 1979 was one indication, however brief, that the tide was turning.
-The much more successful government of Brian Mulroney, from 1984 to 1993, depended heavily on for its success.
+The much more successful government of Brian Mulroney, from 1984 to 1993, depended heavily on western alienation for its success.
 In addition, the appearance of Western separatist sentiment and the Reform Party led by Preston Manning (son of the former Albertan Premier) had deep roots in the events of the 1970s.
 Reform would go on to transform the “Progressive Conservative” party into the “Conservative Party” led by Stephen Harper, another Calgarian (see Section 12.3).
 Ironically, Alberta became much more Canadian through this process: the oil patch created jobs that attracted Canadians from every province.
 Indeed, Mr. Harper (born and raised in Toronto) moved as a young man to Edmonton to take up a low-level office job at Imperial Oil before moving on to the University of Calgary to study economics.

 Key Points